VivekGEY/Dynamics365FnO/Deploying-sample-Logic-apps.md

 4. Select each of the connections, click on the banner ‘This connection is not authenticated’ and follow on screen instructions to authorize the logic app to connect to these resources

       ![image](https://user-images.githubusercontent.com/22554479/27505703-14b292a0-585b-11e7-92f7-f13357ea8362.png)

+5. Open the Logic App Editor and click Save to refresh the API containers.

 Once done the deployment is complete